department-of-veterans-affairs/va.gov-team/products/public-websites/README.md

 ## “How to apply” / Benefit wizards

-There are currently 5 urls where in-content "How to Apply" wizards exist:
+There are currently 3 urls where in-content "How to Apply" wizards exist, none of which are owned by Public Websites any more:

 Education: owned by EDU team
 * https://www.va.gov/education/eligibility